 Here are a few questions and statements that are important to avoid:

-PrideStaff Fresno can help as you find the right job, write or polish up your resume and portfolio, prep for interviews and last but not least, seal the deal.
-We place talented job seekers like yourself in industries including accounting and finance, administration, customer service, healthcare, IT, insurance, manufacturing, sales and marketing, and the skilled trades.
+PrideStaff can help you find the right job, write or polish up your resume and portfolio, prep for interviews, and last but not least, seal the deal.
+We place talented job seekers like yourself in industries that include accounting and finance, administration, customer service, healthcare, IT, insurance, manufacturing, sales and marketing, and the skilled trades.
 Contact us today to learn more.